What is a short-term rental or transient use?

 How do I apply for a Conditional Use Permit to operate a Bed and Breakfast Inn?

-If you meet the above criteria and are zoned in an area that allows a Bed and Breakfast Inn with a Conditional Use Permit approval, please download and complete this application: Conditional Use B&B Application 2019a.
-The process for application is here: BAA Application Process.
+If you meet the criteria and are zoned in an area that allows a Bed and Breakfast Inn with a Conditional Use Permit approval, please download and complete an Application for Conditional Use Permit.

 How does the City identify short-term vacation rentals operating within the city limits?

 The City has contracted with Host Compliance, LLC to assist in identifying advertised short-term rentals.
-After verifying zoning categories, we are sending courtesy letters to those homeowners in prohibited zones to cease advertising immediately, and stop renting short-term (90 days or less) to avoid further code enforcement action.
+After verifying zoning categories, we are sending notices of violation to those property owners in prohibited zones to cease advertising immediately, and stop renting short-term to avoid further code enforcement action.

 How do I find out if short-term rentals or transient uses are allowed at a specific property?